tgeby0/devops-helloworld/README.md

 ```
 ### Configure GitHub Secrets:

-  In your GitHub repository, navigate to "Settings" > "Secrets" > "New repository secret".
+  In your GitHub repository, navigate to "Settings" > "Secrets & variables" > "Actions" > "New repository secret".

   Create a new secret named **DOCKER_USERNAME** with your Docker Hub username.